 The Organization records property and equipment additions at cost, or if donated, at fair value on the date of donation.
 When donors stipulate how long the assets must be used, the contributions are recorded as support with donor restrictions.
 Depreciation and amortization are computed using the straight-line method, with a half year deprecation recognized in years of acquisition and disposal, over the estimated useful lives of the assets ranging from 3 to 5 years, or in the case of capitalized leased assets or leasehold improvements, the lesser of the useful life of the asset or the lease term.
 When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statements of activities.
-Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed as incurred.
+Expenditures that substantially increase the estimated useful lives are capitalized.
+Maintenance, repairs, and minor renewals are expensed as incurred.